 UW-Washington offers plenty of opportunities for students to get involved with music and performing.
 Students and community come together to present works from legendary classical composers and perform pieces from genres including jazz, world and folk music.

 Students at UW-Washington County don't have to leave the sports they love behind when they finish high school.
 They have the opportunity to play a college sport as part of the UW-Washington County Wildcats athletic teams.

 6) Experience the Fine Arts series and Annual Festival of Arts

 Each spring, UW-Washington County holds the Festival of Arts celebrating student and community artwork.
 The festival features live music, photography contest displays, a farmers’ market and more from the campus’ thriving arts scene.

 7) Community Lecture series

-Students at UW-Waukesha can drop in on a weekly lecture series focusing on an important, timely topic from many different viewpoints.
-Each semester a new theme is chosen, and renowned scholars and speakers visit campus to share their expertise.
+Students at UW-Washington County can drop in on a weekly lecture series focusing on an important, timely topic from many different viewpoints.
+Each fall, a new theme is chosen, and renowned scholars and speakers visit campus to share their expertise.

 8) UW-Washington County Foundation scholarships for current and new students